-Mentawai Islands: loads of surfing spots
+Mentawai Islands: you'll find dozens of surfing spots for all experience levels

 Have you ever thought of surfing in the Mentawai Islands?
 The place is one of the most consistent surf destinations in the entire world.
-The power of southern Indian Ocean storms is turned by the prevailing SE trades towards these amazing islands and amplified.

-The result is surf that is remarkably consistent and of unsurpassed quality.
-During the southern hemisphere winter, (late April to early November) the Indian Ocean is an over-active, groundswell machine.
-The best wave spots in the Mentawais are:
+During the southern hemisphere winter (late April to early November), the Indian Ocean is an over-active groundswell machine.

 4 Bobs

-One of the best warm up waves in the islands.
-It's a right hander, fantastic fun and also very protected from most wind directions.
-Normally clean with a potential cover up on takeoff and a nice wall for limbering up and getting ready for the next great one.
+Normally clean with a potential cover-up on takeoff and a nice wall for limbering up and getting ready for the next great one.

 Kandui Left